Paramodular groups and theta series: Introduction

 In this way we obtain a direct proof that representatives of Garrett's double cosets can be expressed in terms of the representatives of Hecke double cosets with respect to paramodular groups $\Gamma,\Gamma'$ and then use our computation of the latter from the previous section in order to return to explicit matrix representatives.
 In the situation of the full modular group this gives a more conceptual simplification of Garrett's proof.

-In Section \ref{sec5} we define theta series associated to lattice chains and show that this gives examples of paramodular forms.
+In Section \ref{sec5} we define paramodular theta series associated to lattice chains and show that this gives examples of paramodular forms.
 In Section \ref{sec6} we prove a paramodular version of Siegel's theorem, expressing a weighted linear combination of these theta series as a paramodular Eisenstein series.

-Section \ref{sec7} then puts together the results obtained so far and generalizes the approach from \cite{boech} to the basis problem for the modular group to the paramodular situation.
-We treat here only the case of paramodular cusp forms.
-The non-cuspidal case presents some interesting challenges caused by the more complicated structure of (equivalence classes of) cusps, see Section \ref{sec2}.
+Section \ref{sec7} then puts together the results obtained so far and generalizes the approach from \cite{boech} to the basis problem for the modular group to the paramodular situation, again only for square free levels.
+We treat here only the case of paramodular cusp forms and show that all paramodular cusp forms of square free level can be written as linear combinations of paramodular theta series of the same level.
+We notice that it is this level aspect that causes most of the technical difficulties in our approach; we don't see a way to circumvent them by using the adelic doubling method instead of our classical pullback method.

+We have not been able to treat the non-cuspidal case, which presents some interesting challenges caused by the more complicated structure of (equivalence classes of) cusps, see Section \ref{sec2}.
 In particular, we get only one Siegel Eisenstein series, but for more general boundary components we have to consider Klingen Eisenstein series for lower rank paramodular groups with several different polarization matrices.
+To deal with these seems to be more difficult than one might think at first sight.